 Sometimes, we are hurt physically beginning with physical “discipline” in the home.
 More often we were damaged psychologically by criticism and rejection, much of it by people we loved who said it was “for our own good.”
 NIPS, and most peer support communities, believe that the only reason people ever act badly to one another is because they were first hurt themselves.
 We are still our lovable selves underneath.

-3. WE ASSUME THAT WHEN PEOPLE GET HURT OR DEVELOP THESE HABITS, THEY STOP PROCEESING INFORMATION NORMALLY.
-The way this process of setting up good vets or anyone to do inappropriate or bad things works can be thought of quite simply.
-In combat or anytime we as human beings are being hurt either physically or psychologically, our usually magnificently functioning brains stop working to a large extent.
+3. WE ASSUME THAT WHEN PEOPLE GET HURT OR DEVELOP THESE HABITS, THEY STOP PROCESSING INFORMATION NORMALLY.
+The primary reason we function ineffectively can be thought of quite simply.
+Anytime we as human beings are being hurt either physically or psychologically, our usually magnificently functioning brains stop working to a large extent.
 When we are being hurt physically or psychologically that magnificent mechanism shuts down.
 Information about that situation comes in and just sits there unanalyzed.
 All the sights, sounds and other details of the situation sit there in a clump.